lindenb/jvarkit/docs/VcfGtfSplitter.md

       Manifest Bed file output containing chrom/start/end of each gene
   * -o, --output
       An existing directory or a filename ending with the '.zip' suffix.
+    --splice
+      distance to splice site for 'splice' feature.
+A distance specified as a positive integer.Commas are removed.
+The following suffixes are interpreted : b,bp,k,kb,m,mb
+      Default: 5
     -T, --transcript
       split by transcript. (default is to split per gene)
       Default: false
     --version
       print version and exit
+    --xannotate
+      Remove annotations.
+Variant Attribute cleaner.
+The syntax is the same as 'bcftools annotate'. e.g: 'INFO/AC,INFO/ANN'  Empty string does nothing.

 ```